jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 *   If only a URL is given, insert a plain URL link:
     `<url>`.

-T> This interactive link insertion and modification command is T> especially useful when markup or URL hiding is enabled, in which T> case URLs can't easily be edited directly.

 Similarly, `C-c C-i` (`markdown-insert-image`) is a general command for inserting or editing image markup interactively.
 As with the link insertion command, through a series interactive prompts you can insert